samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > This week's brick ups both the bike and run demand starting with a 2-hour bike
 > workout where you'll sustain 1hr45min of effort between 80-85% FTP
-> transitioning into a quickly paced50-minute run at an Easy-Moderate RPE6 pace
+> transitioning into a quickly paced 50-minute run at an Easy-Moderate RPE6 pace
 > for your longest run off the bike yet.